bplmaps/lmec-main-site/content/about/jobs/2023-fall-internships.md

 ##### Geospatial Research

 Geospatial research interns will work with the Assistant Curator for Digital & Participatory Geography and gain basic GIS (geographic information system) skills as they work with historic atlases from towns around the state of Massachusetts.
 Interns will also work on other smaller digital projects (web maps, data visualizations) to support interpretive and educational work.

-##### K-12 Education

-The K-12 intern will assist K-12 education staff with a project to overhaul existing digital teaching materials available online.
-This intern will learn more about teaching in a K-12 setting and creating curriculum materials that use LMEC collections to engage students in different grades and subjects.

 ##### Development & Fundraising